bencrowder/fledge/README.md

 ## Fledge

-Fledge is a utility for processing files (mainly text and image files).
+Fledge is a language/shell for processing files (mainly text and image files).
 A few examples will hopefully explain it better:

 	with *.text
 	split on /==%==/ to page-%%%.text starting with 1